 Sixty-eight percent of marketing leaders (and 86% of top performers) agree that they increasingly compete on customer experience.
 They recognize that the customer journey does not fit into linear categories we can neatly label “web,” “social,” “email,” and so on.
 Sixty-seven percent of marketing leaders say creating a connected customer journey across all touchpoints and channels is critical to their success.

 Companies that really get it know that customer experience goes beyond marketing.
 They realign their operational structure so that different teams are working together to put the customer first.
 This means that sales, marketing, operations, and customer service share common goals, data, and processes.

 Building on Customer Wants the alignment of the customer experience is built on:

-Technical: The staff’s level of expertise and the skills when it comes to the company’s systems, equipment, product and job knowledge.
+Technical: The staff’s level of expertise and skills when it comes to the company’s systems, equipment, product, and job knowledge.

 Operational: Actions that team members must execute before, during, and after a customer interaction.

 Experiential: Building on Physical, Functional, Technical, and Operational components of the Customer Experience – this is what makes the customer say “WOW!”
 The customer is delighted, and maybe even surprised.
 Experiential actions are the reason why customers return, refer others, and become brand evangelists.